The 5 Best Day Trading Strategies

 A day trading strategy is simply a plan for direction and action when trading stocks.
 A successful day trading strategy is exactly what consistent and profitable day traders look for.

-When learning to day trade, of course, you want to be prepared and ready to know how to make a successful trade.
+When learning to day trade, you want to be prepared and ready to know how to make a successful trade.
 It makes life a lot easier when you have rules to follow and things to look for that can signal it is time to trade.

 Before we look at some great day trading strategies, there are a few things you need to make sure you know first.